William Newman (woodcarver): St Stephen Walbrook

-The wooden furnishings of St Stephen Walbrook were prepared by the carpenters Thomas Creecher and Stephen Colledge, and the carvers William Newman and Jonathan Maine.
+The wooden furnishings of St Stephen Walbrook were prepared by the joiners Thomas Creecher and Stephen College, and the carvers William Newman and Jonathan Maine.
 Newman rendered accounts in 1677–78 for the altarpiece, which incorporated the Royal Arms now mounted on the organ-casing.
 The Guildhall Collections also include designs by Thomas Creecher and William Newman for the pulpit and font, which were submitted competitively for selection.
 Newman's accounts refer to '36-foot of huske at 6d. per ffoot': '6 Boys an ffestoones at 30s each': '30-foot of Lace at 2d per fft': '30 ffoot of large Rafel leaves at 1s per fft', and so forth.
 His work for the 'tipe and pulpit', the 'altarpiece', the 'raile and banesters' and the 'fonte' (he carved eight small figures for the font-cover) was appraised and valued on 27 April 1680.
 In 1681–82 Creecher and Newman were again employed to construct wainscots ten feet high for the Vestry room, and screens for the east and west doors.